jardalzicar/projector/README.md

 ## Installation

 #### Dependencies
-In order to run projector, current version of JRE must be installed on your system.
+In order to run projector, current version of JRE must be installed on your system

 #### OS X & Linux: